 NOTE: Power window switches will also remain active for up to 10 minutes after the ignition switch has been turned to OFF, depending upon the accessory delay setting.
-Opening either front door will cancel this feature.
+Opening the front door will cancel this feature.

 - Before exiting a vehicle, always apply the parking brake, shift the transmission into PARK, and push ignition button to place ignition in OFF position.
-When leaving the vehicle, always lock your vehicle. - Never leave children alone in a vehicle, or with access to an unlocked vehicle.

-- Allowing children to be in a vehicle unattended is dangerous for a number of reasons.
+When leaving the vehicle, always lock your vehicle. - Never leave children alone in a vehicle, or with access to an unlocked vehicle. - Allowing children to be in a vehicle unattended is dangerous for a number of reasons.
 A child or others could be seriously or fatally injured.
-Children should be warned not to touch the parking brake, brake pedal or the shift lever. - Do not leave the Key Fob in or near the vehicle, or in a location accessible to children, and do not leave the ignition of a vehicle equipped with Keyless Enter-N-Go[TM] in the ACC or ON/RUN mode.
+Children should be warned not to touch the parking brake, brake pedal or the shift lever.

+- Do not leave the Key Fob in or near the vehicle, or in a location accessible to children.
 A child could operate power windows, other controls, or move the vehicle. - Do not leave children or animals inside parked vehicles in hot weather.
 Interior heat build-up may cause serious injury or death.